 The total of HUD complaints was 928.
 The total number of complaints filed was at its peak in 2016 with 216 complaints filed in the City of Houston to HUD.
 This data illustrates closed HUD complaints.
-As complaints take five months to close on average, the most recent year will have a lower number of closed complaints as some filed complaints will still be open and under investigation.
+As

 Basis of Complaints